habeeb774/asiaatore/docs/db-vercel-setup.md

-# Setup: Database via Vercel (PlanetScale)

-This project runs the API on Railway and the frontend on Vercel.
-You can either:

-- Keep using the existing Railway MySQL (simplest), or
-- Provision a new MySQL via Vercel’s PlanetScale integration and point the Railway API to it.

-Below are the steps for the PlanetScale route.
+# Deprecated: Vercel/PlanetScale setup

+This document described running the frontend on Vercel with a PlanetScale database.
+The project now targets Railway for the API and standard Node hosting with Nginx for the SPA.
+Vercel-specific steps are no longer maintained.
+Kept here for historical reference.

 ## 1) Create the database in Vercel